2nd Lt. Lloyd H. Hughes

 On 2 Mar 1969, two newspaper articles were published: 1)

-describe the dormitories being renamed in honor of Pete and the other Aggie
+the dormitories being renamed in honor of Pete and the other Aggie Medal of Honor

 about Pete and other Aggie Medal of Honor recipients.

-the 564th Bombardment Squadron) Operations Room, Malmstrom Air Force
+564th Bombardment Squadron) Operations Room, Malmstrom Air Force Base, Montana,

-Brazos County, Texas, USA.
-Seven large bronze plaques were dedicated, one for
+in College Station, Brazos County, Texas, USA.
+Seven large bronze plaques were dedicated,

 Before 29 Jul 1995, a newspaper article was published describing that